frostworx/hassio-squeezebox-buttons/README.md

 `sed "s:homeassistant.local:10.10.3.123:g" -i sbevmon`

 You can easily generate a custom uuid on [duckduckgo](https://duckduckgo.com/?q=uuid&ia=answer) _(found in [this excellent howto](https://community.home-assistant.io/t/sensor-for-computer-usage/59522/20))_
+Alternatively create a new automation in home assistant and select a webhook as trigger. it will be autocreated.

 - copy the script to your squeezebox _(using ssh)_